 Background

-Load bearing biomaterials are typically structured as composites, which comprise of rigid, elastic crystalline reinforcements and a more compliant, and energy-dissipating biopolymeric phase.
-The biopolymeric phase is found as interfacial regions (matrix) between adjacent crystalline elements, and/or as near-surface layers (film-coating) that overlay much more massive bulk material [1-4].
-Mineralized biomaterials, for example, are structured as arrays of microstructural reinforcements, of different shapes and forms, bonded by nanoscale proteinic interfaces.
-Specifically, the spicule of the sea sponges is structured as a concentric array of micro-scale silica cylinders [5-7]; the nacreous layer of sea shells is structured as a brick-and-mortar array of micro-scale mineral tiles [8-14]; the calcite layer of the sea shells is structured as an array of prisms, oriented toward the surface of the shell [15-16].
-Sutural interfaces demonstrate another arrangement of the biopolymeric phase in biomaterials; these interfaces are structured as zig-zag regions and function as compliant joints that allow the biomaterial a certain degree of deformability, followed by a lock-in effect that substantially stiffen the biomaterial.
-Specifically, such suture regions exist between adjacent ribs in turtle shells [17-18], between adjacent keratin scales in bird beaks [19], and between epidermal tiles in plants seedcoats [20].
-Biopolymeric-coated biomaterials demonstrate another form of biological composites, in which the biopolymers serve as a buffer upon local contact loadings.
-Specifically, arthropod exoskeletons (insects, spiders, lobsters and crabs) composed of mineralized hard lamellar architecture of chitin nanofibrils arranged in helical lamellar patterns (twisted plywood), covered by softer proteinic coating layer (epicuticle) [21-29]; armored osteoderms (armadillo, alligator, and the shell of the turtle) made of keratin-collagen bi-layer skin that coats a bulk boney core [18,30-41]; plant leaves made of hard parenchyma rod shaped cells (mesophyll core), covered by protective thin soft layer (epidermis) [42-44].
+Load-bearing biomaterials are typically structured as composites comprised of rigid, elastic crystalline reinforcing material and a more compliant and energy-dissipating biopolymeric phase.
+The biopolymeric phase is found as a matrix with interfacial regions between adjacent crystalline elements, and/or as a film coating in near–surface layers overlaying much more massive bulk material [1–4].
+Mineralized biomaterials, for example, are structured as arrays of microstructural reinforcements of diverse shapes and forms, bonded by nano–scale proteinic interfaces.
+Specifically, the spicule of sea sponges is structured as a concentric array of micro–scale silica cylinders [5–7]; the nacreous layer of sea shells is structured like a brick and mortar array comprised of microscale mineral tiles [8–14]; and the calcite layer of sea shells is structured as an array of prisms, oriented toward the surface of the shell [15–16].
+Sutural interfaces, which are structured as zig–zag regions and function as compliant joints that allow biomaterials a certain degree of deformability, represent another arrangement of the biopolymeric phase in biomaterials.
+This deformation is followed by a lock–in effect that substantially stiffens the biomaterial.
+Such suture regions exist between adjacent scutes in turtle shells [17–18], between adjacent keratin scales in bird beaks [19], and between epidermal tiles in plant seedcoats [20].
+Biopolymeric–coated biomaterials are yet another form of biological composites in which the biopolymers serve as a buffer from local contact loadings.
+Examples of these include arthropod exoskeletons, such as those of insects, spiders, lobsters and crabs.
+These exoskeletons are composed of a hard mineralized lamellar architecture of chitin nanofibrils arranged in helical lamellar patterns resembling twisted plywood and covered by a softer proteinic coating (epicuticle) [21–29].
+Armored osteoderms, such as armadillos and alligators, as well as turtle shells, are characterized by a keratin-collagen, bi-layer skin that coats a bulky boney core [18, 30–41].
+Similarly, plant leaves are made of hard parenchyma rod-shaped cells (mesophyll core), covered by a thin protective soft layer or epidermis [42–44].

-Both interfacial and coatings biopolymers provide the biomaterials diverse mechanical functions.
-As specific examples for interfacial functions: (1) provide fracture resistance by crack arresting, crack deflection, and stress reductions at the crack tip [2,10,45-47]; (2) allows deformability by locally compliant suture regions [17, 40, 48]; (3) reduction of bi-material mismatch stress concentrations by functional gradients [49-52]; (4) adsorb energy and mechanical signal filtering by viscoelasticity [45,47,53-57].
-Next, as examples for coating functions: (1) spread localized surface tractions by increase of contact area [58-61]; (2) provide energy absorption and signal filtering by surface viscoelasticity [55,62-65]; (3) load barrier by confining the high-stress fields to the scale exterior and screening the indentation effects from the inner regions [56,66-70]; (4) improve the fracture toughness due to debonding at the substrate–coating interface [41].
-The mechanical properties of biopolymers play a major role in the mechanical function of biomaterials – however, many of these relationships are yet unknown.
-Moreover, due to the small dimensions and irregular shapes of this biopolymers in the biomaterial (as interfacial or coating regions) - measuring their mechanical properties is yet a prime challenge in biomaterials science.
+Both interfacial and coating biopolymers facilitate the diverse mechanical functioning of biomaterials.
+Specific examples for interfacial functions include providing fracture resistance by arresting crack development, crack deflection, and stress reductions at the crack tip [2, 10, 45–47].
+Interfacial biopolymers also allow deformability through locally compliant suture regions [17, 40, 48] and reduction of bi-material mismatch stress concentrations through functional gradients [49–52].
+In addition, interfacial biopolymers absorb energy and provide mechanical signal filtering through visco-elasticity [45, 47, 53–57].
+Examples of coating functions include spreading localized surface tractions by increasing contact area [58–61] and providing energy absorption and signal filtering through surface viscoelasticity [55,62–65].
+Coating biopolymers also provide a load barrier by confining high-stress fields to the scale exterior and screening the indentation effects from the inner regions [56, 66–70].
+In addition, they improve fracture toughness due to debonding at the substrate-coating interface [41].
+While the mechanical properties of biopolymers play a major role in the mechanical functioning of biomaterials, many of the relationships among them remain unknown.
+Moreover, due to the small dimensions and irregular shapes of the biopolymers within biomaterial (either as interfacial or coatings), measuring their mechanical properties is a key challenge for biomaterials science.